Hyper-distance Oracles in Hypergraphs: Related Work

 \spara{Distance queries in graphs.} Distance oracles are compact representation of an input graph that enables to answer point-to-point shortest-path distance queries efficiently~\cite{goldberg2007point,potamias2009fast,sommer2014shortest}, and are assessed according to the space occupied and the query time.
 Approximate solutions aim at reducing the space required to store the oracle, with the downside of errors in the answer provided. \cite{thorup2005approximate} show that, for general graphs, one cannot have both a small oracle and a small error in the answers.
 Nonetheless, existing algorithms for general graphs with billions of nodes and edges have proven to be quite accurate and fast~\cite{qi2013toward}.

 Even exact solutions may exploit precomputed structures. \cite{akiba2013fast} propose a distance-aware 2-hop cover set (PLL), further parallelized by~\cite{jin2020parallelizing}. \cite{xu2016fast} optimize their index for answering batch queries.
-While the query time is smaller than that of PLL, the size of the index is much larger. \cite{li2020scaling} analyze the relation between graph tree-width and PLL index size, and proposes a core-tree index (CTL), with the goal of reducing the size requirements of PLL.
-The construction of the CTL index is based on a core-tree decomposition of the graph, which results in the identification of a forest of subtrees with bounded tree-width and of a large core.
+While the query time is smaller than that of PLL, the size of the index is much larger. \cite{li2020scaling} analyze the relation between graph tree width and PLL index size, and proposes a core-tree index (CTL), with the goal of reducing the size requirements of PLL.
+The construction of the CTL index is based on a core-tree decomposition of the graph, which results in the identification of a forest of subtrees with bounded tree width and a large core.
 Finally, \cite{farhan2018highly} construct a landmark-based index, used to get upper bounds to the distances at query time.
-The upper-bounds are then used to speed up the computation of the actual distance, which uses a sparsified version of the graph.
+The upper bounds are then used to speed up the computation of the actual distance, which uses a sparsified version of the graph.

 \spara{Distance queries in hypergraphs.} Shortest paths in hypergraphs have a long history in the algorithmic literature \cite{gallo1993directed,italiano1989online,nielsen2005finding,ausiello2017directed} and in bioinformatics \cite{ritz2015pathway,franzese2019hypergraph,krieger2021fast}.
 However, none of this work considers the problem of approximating shortest-path distance queries by means of an oracle.